 (explaining, perhaps assuring/convincing himself as well as FRIEDA)

 Frieda, it’s fine.
 I’ve got a balance I didn’t have before.
 I think that’s true.
-In any event, we are friends.
-Well-wishers from now on.
-You are Dona Ana, and we meet here.
+In any event, we are friends now.
+Well-wishers.
+As I see it at this very fortuitous moment, you are Dona Ana, and we meet here.

 FRIEDA